shasso/app/server/data/README.md

-# Managing Dropdown Options
+# Server Data Configuration

-This directory contains JSON files that define the available options for select fields in the metadata editor.
+This directory contains JSON files that define the available options for select fields in the metadata editor and documentation for the search system.

-## Files
+## Configuration Files

 ### `genre-options.json`
 Contains the available genre options for the "Genre" dropdown field.